-The inspiration for these online films comes from the desire to create an opportunity for young people to engage with visual arts culture and to give them a unique insight into art practices, methods and motivations through the words of practicing artists.
-The series also provides an opportunity for artists to communicate with a young audience.
-The artists involved are emerging artists at the beginning of their careers and more established artists taking risks in their practice.
+The inspiration for these online films comes from the desire to create an opportunity for young people to engage with visual arts culture and to give them a unique insight into art practices, methods, and motivations through the words of practising artists and provides an opportunity for artists to communicate with a young audience.
+The series has interviews with artists who are at the beginning of their careers, and also with established artists taking risks in their practice.

-These videos are ideal for use in an educational setting by teachers and arts organizations, and a fascinating opportunity to hear and learn more about the art making process.
+These videos are ideal for use in an educational setting by teachers and arts organizations and are a fascinating opportunity to hear and learn more about the art-making process.

-A supporting book is available free to download at the end of this page.
+A supporting book is available for free to download at the bottom of this page.

 For more information and support please contact Laura Mahon, Visual Arts & Education Manager, email: email@example.com